smhurf/lewagon_challenges/07-Best-Practices/03/02-Product-Categories/README.md

 ## It's time to divide and conquer!

-So far, we have seen the impact of some variables to the overall customer experience.
-Negative correlation with `wait_time` and `delay_vs_expected` was the most concluant finding, but we need to dig deeper.
+So far, have measured the impact of some variables to the overall customer experience.
+Negative correlation with `wait_time` was the most significant finding, but reading comments from bad reviews also shown that some were linked the the seller or the product itelf...

 The next two exercices will analyze which *product categories* and *seller* drive best customer satisfaction.
-Our goal is to identify patterns we will be able to use to increase quality supply.
+Our goal is to identify patterns we will be able to use to increase quality supply on olist platform.

 We will answer questions like:

-- What's the impact of product category or seller on customer rating?
+- What's the impact of product category or seller on customer rating, holding wait_time constant?
-- Other things being equal, what's the impact of the location to wait_time?
 - Can we identify which sellers contribute the most to the longer wait time by delivering too late to the carrier?
+- What's the impact of the location to wait_time?

-### ⚡️⚡️Split your team in two for the day ⚡️⚡️
+### ⚡️⚡️Split your team in two for the day⚡️⚡️
-- One works on this exerice 2 (Products) while the other works on exercice 3 (Sellers)
+- One half takes on this exerice 2 (Products) while the other looks at exercice 3 (Sellers)
-- Then, share your results within your team, peer review your code and commit everything to your team repo.
+- When you are done, share your results within your team, peer review your code and commit everything to your team repo.

 ## Exercice 2: Product Categories